airplayx/gormat/README.md

-# Gormat - Cross platform gopher Tool
+# Gormat - Cross platform gopher tool

 > The golang convenient converter supports Database to Struct, SQL to Struct, and JSON to Struct.